 City Walking Shoes for Singapore

 We cover some ground in our Marina Bay Waterfront Singapore Walk.
-It is best to wear comfortable city walking shoes for the self-guided tour.
+Despite the heat, it is best to wear comfortable walking shoes for the self-guided tour.
 I like to wear lightweight shoes by Columbia – and Kris prefers city walks in his Merrell shoes.
-Find more tips in our blog post, The Best Shoes for Traveling.
+Find more tips in our post, The Best Shoes for Traveling.

 The sun in Singapore is intense – and there is little shade along most of the Marina Bay Sands walkway.
 Plan to get an early start and be sure to apply sunscreen before your walk – and consider bringing a wide-brimmed travel hat or travel umbrella to shade your face.

 Singapore Travel Camera

-There are numerous incredible sights along the Marina Bay Sands Promenade – and we think it is best to capture the beauty of the district with a real travel camera.
+There are numerous incredible sights along the Marina Bay Sands Promenade – and we think it is best to capture the beauty with a real travel camera.
 In our travels, we use a Canon Rebel (an excellent budget camera for beginners!) with an everyday 18-135mm lens (which is ideal for city pics!).

 WiFi and Singapore Map

 At the end of the post, we provide a useful Singapore Marina Bay Map, but you can only use it when you are connected to the internet.
 To stay connected when we travel, we use a GlocalMe Mobile WiFi Hotspot.
-We can connect up to five devices at one time (great for families or groups), data is available online or via SIM card and it doubles as a power bank.
+We can connect up to ten devices at one time (great for families or groups), data is available online or via SIM card and it doubles as a power bank.

 However, having a paper map is always a good idea…just in case.
-You can buy a Marina Bay Singapore Map – like this one on Amazon – before your trip.
+You can buy a Marina Bay Singapore Map – like this one – before your trip.